Flanagan and Allen:

 Charles John Naughton was born in Glasgow and worked as a tile-fixer before going into show business.
 He teamed up with Jimmy Gold as a dancing act and they made their first London appearance at the Empress, Brixton, in 1912 and soon became an international top-of-the-bill act.
 Charlie was intrinsically funny in appearance and had the lovable qualities of the traditional clown.
 Wife's name: Alice.

-Real name: James McGonegal.
+Real name: James McGonigal.
 Jimmy was also born in Glasgow and worked as a paper-hanger before going into show business.
 Generally considered as reliable and workmanlike a knockabout comedian as could be found on the British variety stage, he was never at a loss for the appropriate line to go with new material.
 Jimmy was the sharper, crosser, straight man, always boss of every situation.
-Wife's name: May.
+First Wife: Anna Mai Elliot; Second wife: June Nolan.

 'Monsewer' Eddie Gray: